GuoQLabPKU/polysomeTracking/README.md

       - clustering
         - linkLevel.png
         - tree.png
-      - distanceDist
+      - innerClusterDist
-        > *the distribution of distances between each transform and the average transform from one transform class*
+        > *the distribution of distances between each transform and the average transform from one transform cluster*
-        - class1.png
+        - cluster1.png
-        - classXXX.png
+        - clusterXXX.png
-      - fitDistanceDist
+      - fitInnerClusterDist
-        > *using different models to fit distribution of distances between each transform and the average transform from one transform class*
+        > *using different models to fit distribution of distances between each transform and the average transform from one transform cluster*
         - cXXX_dill.pkl
         > *the fitting results of gauss KDE*
         - cXXX_fitDist.png